minimind/simple-graph/README.md

 The `graph` project is a straightforward C++ graph template class with all the usual STL-style iterators.
 It compiles on recent versions of GNU c++, clang, XCode, and Visual C++.
+It includes comprehensive unit tests.

 To install, simply copy the `graph` directory somewhere on your `include` path.

-To compile and run on a UNIX-style machine, do:
+To compile and run the unit tests on a UNIX-style machine:

 ```bash
 make